2011 Sacagawea Dollar Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 The obverse design, created by sculptor Glenna Goodacre, depicts Sacagawea carrying her infant son Jean Baptiste Charbonneau on her back in traditional Hidatsa custom.

 The portrait faces right with the inscription “LIBERTY” arching gracefully above her head, while “IN GOD WE TRUST” appears to the left of the central figure.
+This obverse design has appeared unchanged on every Sacagawea and Native American Dollar since the series launched in 2000.

 The Reverse Of The 2011 Sacagawea Dollar